kittykatattack/learningPixi/README.md

 as little of it as you want to, adapt it to your personal coding style, and integrate it seamlessly with other useful frameworks.

 Pixi’s API is actually a refinement of a well-worn and battle-tested API pioneered by Macromedia/Adobe Flash.
 Old-skool Flash developers will feel right at home.
 Other current sprite rendering frameworks use a similar API: CreateJS, Starling, Sparrow and Apple’s SpriteKit.
-The strength of Pixi’s API is that it’s general-purpose: it’s not a game framework.
+The strength of Pixi’s API is that it’s general-purpose: it’s not a game engine.
 That’s good because it gives you total expressive freedom to make anything you like, and wrap your own custom game engine around it.

-In this tutorial you’re going to find out how to combine Pixi’s powerful image rendering features and scene graph with to start making games.
+In this tutorial you’re going to find out how to combine Pixi’s powerful image rendering features and scene graph to start making games.
 You’re also going to learn how to prepare your game graphics with a texture atlas, how to make particle effects using the Proton particle engine, and how to integrate Pixi into your own custom game engine.
+But Pixi isn't just for games - you can use these same techniques to create any interactive media applications.

 What do you need to know before you get started with this tutorial?